Monlo/Violence-and-Impunity-Cycle/README.md

 # Violence and Impunity Cycle
-Repository of the article [Mexico's Violence and Impunity Cycle](https://monlopezp.wordpress.com/2023/01/28/mexicos-violence-and-impunity-cycle/)
+Repository of the article [Mexico's Violence and Impunity Cycle](https://mexicotoday.com/2023/03/01/opinion-mexicos-violence-and-impunity-cycle/) published at Mexico Today.